• Skip to primary navigation

 Alberta’s electricity grid still relies heavily on coal and coke, but that is going to change at a quick pace in the years ahead.
 The Climate Energy Plan proposed in 2015 by the Government of Alberta brought major changes to the province’s energy forecast, including a carbon tax and an ambitious coal-reduction plan.
 By 2030, one-third of Alberta’s coal generating capacity will be replaced by renewable energy sources — and solar energy is going to be part of this revolution.

 Solar power is having one of its best moments yet, and there is seemingly no looking back.
-According to the Energy Transition Outlook 2018 report by DNV GL, the global solar energy industry could grow by 6,500 percent by the year 2050.
+The Energy Information Administration expects renewable deployment to grow by 17% to 42 GW in 2024 and account for almost a quarter of electricity generation.
 In Alberta, the predictions seem as promising as the global outlook.
 The province is home to some of the sunniest cities in Canada, including Calgary and Edmonton, and its solar power industry increased 500 percent from 2015 to 2018.

 Although the numbers sound impressive, there are still some unanswered questions regarding solar energy in Alberta.
 What is the solar energy news for households?
 What are the main solar power projects in Alberta?
 What to expect from solar energy in the province?
 If you want to learn more about it, read the full guide below.